iivchenko/dominos-coding-challenge/README.md

 It is important to note that we would like to see different skills.
 We don't want you to waste time on repetitive tasks.
 If you have proven that you can do it once or twice, we know you can do it multiple times (Just make sure you mention it with a comment in the code why you didn't do it.
 This shows that you have thought about it).

 # The code
 This repository contains a simple web API that has some endpoints that are not (fully) implemented.
-You are free to do anything you like to the solution, except for changing the contracts and endpoints of the API (as we will be running some automated tests).<br/><br/>
+You are free to do anything you like to the solution, except for changing the contracts and endpoints of the API (as we will be running some autAnotomated tests).11<br/>

 Additionally, we have added some comments in the code indicating bugs or small challenges we would like to solve.
 Please don't remove the comment, but you can do anything underneath it to solve the bug.
 Additionally, please provide what you think the problem was and why you think your change solved it.<br/><br/>